MlingConf: A Comprehensive Study of Multilingual Confidence Estimation on Large Language Models: Ethics Statement

 \section{Ethics Statement}

-In this paper, we introduce a self-constructed multilingual QA dataset derived from the publicly available TriviaQA dataset named Mling-TriviaQA.
+In this paper, we introduce several self-constructed multilingual datasets derived from the publicly available dataset.
 The selection of investigated languages in this work depends on whether we can employ appropriate linguistic experts.
 Most linguistic specialists are M.Phil. or Ph.D. students majoring in linguistics and others are from crowd-sourcing platforms.
 We meticulously adhered to legal and ethical standards throughout the data collection process, prioritizing privacy and obtaining informed consent.
 Linguistic experts were furnished with comprehensive details regarding the study's objectives, data collection methodologies, and associated risks or benefits.
-They were afforded the opportunity to seek clarifications and voluntarily provide consent before their involvement.
-All collected data were exclusively utilized for research purposes.
+They were afforded the opportunity to seek clarification and voluntarily provide consent before their involvement.
+All collected data were solely utilized for research purposes.